Is the best photo editing software in your pocket? Or, on your desk?

 While the pros of editing photos on your PC are numerous, the value in doing so is totally situational.

-Plus, if you have enough high quality apps for editing photos then your photos will look good enough to make anything you could do on your PC only marginally better anyway.
+It’s a professional photo editing move that’s commendable if you have the time and money. then your photos will look good enough to make anything you could do on your PC only marginally better anyway.

 Editing on your PC should be choice number one unless you already do all your editing on your phone.
 Remember, it’s important to employ the same editing strategy for all of your photos.